The tallest known tree in Africa, on Mount Kilimanjaro, measures 81.5 meters (267 feet) tall

 Fuel wood in sub Saharan African countries is consumed up to 200% times more than the annual growth rates of the trees

+While deforestation in other parts of the world is mainly caused by commercial logging or cattle ranching the leading causes in Africa are associated with human activity.
 This is causing deforestation, lack of timber resources and loss of habitat for the species living in it.

 Palm Oil is the primary cooking oil in Africa

 As familiar as olive oil or corn oil in North America, palm oil is the most widely-used vegetable oil worldwide.
 It's found in everything from soap and shampoo to cereal, bread and cosmetics.
-Nigeria is Africa's largest producer of palm oil, and fifth largest in the world in 2015.
+Nigeria is Africa's largest producer of palm oil and fifth largest in the world in 2015.
 The problem with the the palm oil industry in Africa is that the government is signing over land to companies, causing people to lose access to their farmland.
 As much as 22m hectares (54m acres) of land in west and central Africa could be converted to palm plantations over the next five years (Source).
-Because of this industry, food insecurity and pollution have gone up, and families have been severely inconvenienced in their daily lives.
+Because of this industry, food insecurity and pollution have gone up and families have been severely inconvenienced in their daily lives.
 For example, a woman fetching water for her family may spend two hours where it used to take 30 minutes.

 30 million jobs are created by forest based activities in developing countries

+Like other branches of the agriculture, forestry is an important field.
+Forests are a raw material source, a local employment source and often the national income source for a country.
 The Sub-Saharan Africa charcoal sector alone employs an estimated 7 million people.
 Almost 900 million people, mostly in developing countries, are engaged in the wood-energy sector.
-Like other branches of the agriculture, forestry is an important field.
 Forests can be used for lumbering, which can provide income to that country.
-Forests are a raw material source, a local employment source, and often the national income source for a country.

 But, in the modern world, the growing global population increases the demands of forest products.
 This means that forests are at high risk of deforestation and degradation.